CLARIN-PL/PolDeepNer/README.md

 About
 -----

-*PolDeepNer* recognizes mentions of named entities in plain text using deep learning techniques.
+*PolDeepNer* recognizes mentions of named entities in text using deep learning methods.
+The tool won second place in the PolEval 2018 Task 2 on named entity recognition.
+It contains a pre-trained model trained on the NKJP corpus (nkjp.pl) which recognizes nested annotations of the following types:
+* geogName
+* orgName
+* persName
+  * persName-addName
+  * persName-forename
+  * persName-surname
+* placeName
+  * placeName-bloc
+  * placeName-country
+  * placeName-district
+  * placeName-region
+  * placeName-settlement
+* date
+* time

 ### Credits

-*PolDeepNer* code was based on AnaGo (https://github.com/Hironsan/anago)
+BiLSTM and CRF implementation was based on AnaGo (https://github.com/Hironsan/anago)

 Contributors
 ------------